 Is Iodine Safe for Women with Underactive Thyroid or Hashimoto’s?

-If you’ve been working to fix your thyroid, and reverse underactive or Hashimoto's symptoms, and lose stubborn weight, or clear that frustrating brain fog, you’ve probably seen the debates about iodine.
+If you’ve been working to fix your thyroid, and reverse underactive thyroid symptoms or put Hashimoto’s into remission, you’ve probably seen the debates about iodine.

-One practitioner says “iodine is essential for your thyroid.”
+One practitioner says “iodine is absolutely essential for your thyroid.”

 Another warns “iodine triggers Hashimoto’s flares.”